drscott173/CarND-Path-Planning-Project/README.md

 this path with a spline.
 Finally, I'd attach this new, revised trajectory to the head of the previous plan for a nice, smooth transition.

+One last complexity would model uncertainty for obstacles (cars, pedestrians, etc) as we see in Kalman filters.
+These distributions capture possible states and paths forward.
+A cell would then be blocked a given uncertainty, which we could perhaps model by adjusting the collision cost (0-1).
+The good news is we may only project a few hundred milliseconds in the future, as uncertainty compounds quickly.

 This would be fun.
-Its more than needed to pass the test.
+Its far more than needed to pass the test.
 I believe in writing as little code as possible, then iterating.  :-)

 ### Simulator.